filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 During sealing, significant amounts of data are moved/copied across workers, so good network connectivity among them is a must.
 {{< /alert >}}

-The `lotus-worker` application should have been built and installed along with the others when following the installation guide.
-For simplicity, we recommend following the same procedure in the machines that will run the Lotus Workers (only the steps required to build the binaries).
+The `lotus-worker` application is built and installed along with the other Lotus binaries when following the installation guide.
+For simplicity, we recommend following the similar procedure as building `lotus-miner` application for building the `lotus-worker` application.

 ## Setting up the Lotus Miner